flood-io/element/packages/docs/versioned_docs/version-2.0/guides/CLI.md

 element generate <file>
 ```

+**Positionals**

+- `file` (string) the test script file name to create.
+Specify a TypeScript file format, for example, `my-test-script.ts`.

+You should make sure that `package.json` file in the project root folder has the attribute `name` before running this command.

 ### Output the test script plan without executing it

 ```shell
 element plan <file> [options]
 ```

+**Positionals**

+- `file` (string) the test script (or path to the test script) to output the plan from.
+Specify a test script written in TypeScript with a `.ts` extension.

 **Options**